-- You will tie up money in products that won’t sell.
+- You'll tie up money in products that won’t sell but incur storage fees.

-- You will lose money by pricing products incorrectly.
+- You'll lose money by pricing products incorrectly.

-- You will miss out on opportunities to buy the right amounts of products.
+- You'll miss out on opportunities to buy the right amounts of products.

-- You will waste time on products you should have passed.
+- You'll waste time on products you should have passed.